The Skill AI Can’t Replace: Why Critical Thinking Is HR’s Most Urgent Priority

 HR leaders are in a powerful position to shape how AI shows up across the organization.

-Start small: Discuss the risks of over-delegation and overreliance on AI.
+Start small: Discuss the risks of over-delegation and over-reliance on AI.
 Ask managers to review AI-generated work with their teams and talk through what’s working, and what’s off.
-Normalize critical evaluation of AI output at all levels of the organization.
+Normalize critical evaluation of AI output at all levels of your organization.

-Tone at the top: Leaders across the organization and their actions set culture from what they measure, what they celebrate, and what they control or discipline.
+Tone at the top: As Anderson and Pedretti make clear, leaders across the organization and their actions set culture from what they measure, what they celebrate, and what they control or discipline.
 Create a culture where the right behaviors (innovation, learning from failures, and celebrating responsible AI wins) can create the right environment for exploration and quality.

 In the end, the most powerful tool in your tech stack isn’t AI.
 It’s your people, thinking clearly, asking better questions, and leading with judgment.